Ribeauvillé: Climate

-Ribeauvillé has a oceanic climate (Köppen climate classification Cfb).
+Ribeauvillé has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Ribeauvillé is 11.4 C. The average annual rainfall is 714.9 mm with August as the wettest month.
 The temperatures are highest on average in July, at around 20.5 C, and lowest in January, at around 1.8 C. The highest temperature ever recorded in Ribeauvillé was 40.1 C on 25 July 2019; the coldest temperature ever recorded was -17.7 C on 20 December 2009.

 History

-Known in the 8th century as Rathaldovilare, the town passed from the Bishops of Basel to the Lords of Rappoltstein, who were among the most famous nobles in Alsace.
-The Lord of Rappoltstein was the King or Protector of the wandering minstrels of the land, who purchased his protection by paying him a tax.
+Known in the 8th century as Rathaldovilare, the town passed from the Bishops of Basel to the Lords and later Counts of Rappoltstein, who were among the most famous nobles in Alsace.
+The Count of Rappoltstein was the King or Protector of the wandering minstrels of the land, who purchased his protection by paying him a tax.

 When the family became extinct in 1673, this office of "King of the Pipers" (Pfeiferkönig) passed to the Counts Palatine of Zweibrücken-Birkenfeld.
+The last Sovereign Count (1778-1790) was Maximilian of Zweibrücken-Birkenfeld, later Prince-Elector of Bavaria and Palatinate (1799-1805) and first King of Bavaria (1806-1825).

 The minstrels had a pilgrimage chapel near Rappoltsweiler, dedicated to their patron saint, Maria von Dusenbach, and here they held an annual feast on 8 September.
 Ribeauvillé was known as Rappoltsweiler until 1918.

+Population

+Its inhabitants are called Ribeauvillois in French.

 Sights

 Ribeauvillé is in part surrounded by ancient walls, and has many picturesque medieval houses, and two old churches, of St Gregory and St Augustine, both fine Gothic buildings.
 The town hall contains a valuable collection of antiquities.
-The Carolabad, a saline spring with a temperature of 18 C. (which held a great reputation in the Middle Ages), was re-discovered in 1888, and made Rappoltsweiler a watering-place.
+The Carolabad, a saline spring with a temperature of 18 C. (which held a great reputation in the Middle Ages), was re-discovered in 1888, and made Ribeauvillé a spa.

 Near the town are the ruins of three famous castles, Saint-Ulrich, Girsberg and Haut-Ribeaupierre, which formerly belonged to the lords of Ribeaupierre (or Rappoltstein).